darribas/gds_bookshelf/README.md

 Currently, the shelf includes the following references:

-- [*Geographic Data Science with PySAL and the PyData Stack*](https://geographicdata.science/book), by Serge Rey, Dani Arribas-Bel and Levi Wolf.
+- [*Geographic Data Science with PySAL and the PyData Stack*](https://geographicdata.science/book), by Serge Rey, Dani Arribas-Bel and Levi Wolf
+- [*Spatial Analysis Notes*](https://gdsl-ul.github.io/san/), by Francisco Rowe and Dani Arribas-Bel
-- [*Geocomputation in R*](https://geocompr.robinlovelace.net/), by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
+- [*Geocomputation in R*](https://geocompr.robinlovelace.net/), by Robin Lovelace, Jakub Nowosad and Jannes Muenchow
+- [*Spatial Data Science in R*](https://keen-swartz-3146c4.netlify.app), by Edzer Pebesma and Roger Bivand

 ## Access the shelf